What Are LLC Articles of Organization Washington State?

 Washington's Business License Application can be filed online, by mail, or in person at a business licensing office.
 There is a $15 processing fee, plus a $5 fee to register a trade name.
 When filing your Business License Application, you will get a Unified Business Identifier, or UBI, and a Washington business license.

 If you want to operate under a name different from the one listed in your Certificate of Formation, register a trade name on your Business License Application.
 Set up an employment account on your Business License Application if you plan to have employees in Washington in the next 90 days.
 Additional licensing requirements can be found at your local city clerk's office.

 Filing an annual report, or annual renewal, with the Secretary of State is required for Washington and foreign LLCs.
 120 days from the date you created your LLC, your annual report is due.
 After that, annual report deadlines will be decided by the Secretary of State.
 Approximately 45 days before the deadline, the Secretary of State will send your registered agent a renewal notice.
 Your Annual Report can be filed for $60 by paper or online.

 If you need help with LLC Articles of Organization in Washington State, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.